xiao0720/vim-config/README.md

 ```
 If you've installed the auto-update hook, the git pull should trigger Vim to update and you're done!

-Manually update by opening Vim and running `:PlugUpdate` and `:PlugClean`.
+Manually update by opening Vim and running `:PlugClean` and `:PlugUpdate`.

 # Personalisation
 We all like things a little differently, so there are a couple of ways to easily tweak and add to the config.